Made by Dyslexia

-In the first series of training modules, Schenck School faculty share their highly specialized knowledge as featured guest speakers.
+In the series of training modules, Schenck School faculty share their highly specialized knowledge as featured guest speakers.
 These instructive, web-based videos now are available to educators, parents, and students at no cost through the Microsoft Educator Platform.
-Topics for the first series are:
+Topics include:

 - What is dyslexia?

 - Importance of identification

 To access all of the videos, the training course, helpful information, and other resources, visit Dyslexia Awareness: In Partnership with Made by Dyslexia.
 New videos and materials are added periodically.

 David Schenck's vision of teaching children to read using the Orton-Gillingham Approach in a classroom setting has successfully remediated thousands of students.
 It is exciting that now, through this effort, we can reach many more dyslexic learners.

 On Thursday, April 25, 2019, The Schenck School was honored to host the Dyslexia Showcase, presented by Made by Dyslexia and Microsoft Education to a sold-out crowd and live-streamed on Facebook to viewers around the world.
 The entire presentation is available on YouTube here.